Chief audit executive: Organizational independence

 approved by the audit committee and promulgated in the organization (IIA Standard 1110 Organizational Independence, and standard 1000C1).

 Independent function: no conflict of interest allowed

-Even though the CAE may be formally part of the management structure of the organisation (among the “chief executives”), he/she does not participate in any management decision process or accept any responsibility in the execution of company activities.
+Even though the CAE may be formally part of the management structure of the organisation (among the “chief executives”), they do not participate in any management decision process or accept any responsibility in the execution of company activities.

 CAEs may advise management (must, when it is about compliance, risk management, internal controls...) and the board of directors (or similar oversight body) regarding how to better execute their responsibilities.
-But she/he remains independent of the activities observes or audits.
+But they remain independent of the activities observes or audits.

 Hierarchical independence

 The primary customer of internal audit activity is the entity charged with oversight of management's activities.
 This is typically the audit committee, a sub-committee of the board of directors.
 To provide hierarchical independence, most chief audit executives report to the chairperson of the audit committee as to the performance of his/her duties.

 The definition (and regular revision) of the scope of the function should be agreed between the CAE and the audit committee.
 The internal audit’s annual work plan, which for practical reasons must be discussed with the auditees, is subject to the approbation of the sole audit committee, board of directors, or other appropriate governing authority (IIA Standard 1110 Organizational Independence).

 The internal rules and practices of the directorate of internal audit (audit manual) are of the responsibility of the CAE.